 6) Some Wildflowers Produce Wonderful Scents

 Although wildflowers produce fragrances to lure in pollinators, we can certainly enjoy them as well.
-Some wildflowers produce sweet floral scents, while others may produce spicy or fruity aromas.
+Some produce sweet floral scents, while others may produce spicy or fruity aromas.

-Cut or dried wildflowers may preserve some of their scent, which you can then bring into your home.
+Cut or dried flowers may preserve some of their scent, which you can then bring into your home.
 Some of the most fragrant wildflowers include bee balm, common yarrow, evening primrose, phlox, and sweet alyssum.

-7) Some Wildflowers Are Edible
+7) Some Varieties Are Edible

 Wildflowers aren’t just for show.
-Some wildflower species are edible and have been cultivated by different cultures throughout history.
+Some species are edible and have been cultivated by different cultures throughout history.
 Both Aztec and Native American societies grew wildflowers as crops.

-Some wildflowers like borage, coneflowers, fireweed, marigolds, and zinnias have edible flowers or leaves.
+Some varieties, like borage, coneflowers, fireweed, marigolds, and zinnias have edible flowers or leaves.
 Pick leaves while they’re young because older leaves can taste bitter.
 Some wildflowers, such as coneflowers, can also be used to make tea.

-8) Some Wildflowers Have Medicinal Properties
+8) Some Have Medicinal Properties

 The most famous example is the purple coneflower (Echinacea purpurea).
 Native Americans used coneflowers to treat burns, insect bites, toothaches, and colds.